Lazy22zz/UE5-RPG-Combat-Game/README.md

   Then create a child class name `BP_HeroAxe`, attach the static mesh, and adjust its size.\
 - 13, Set Up Hero Weapon\
   Step 1,\
-  In shared/GA_Shared_GameplayAbility, right-click, in blueprint, `Spawn Actor from class`, \
+  In shared/GA_Shared_GameplayAbility, right-click in blueprint, `Spawn Actor from class`, \
   create a new variable, named `WeaponClassToSpawn`, then changes its type to `Warrior Weapon Base`, and its `Change to:` should be `Class Reference`\
   Spilt the `Spawn Transformation`\
   Collision Handling should be `Try to adjust, but always spawn`\